konstantint/SKompiler/README.md

     ( ... )
     SELECT ... from _tmp2 ...

-It corresponds to the `m.predict` computation.
-Let us check how we can use it in a query.
-Let us import the data into an in-memory SQLite database:
+Let us import the data into an in-memory SQLite database to test the generated query:

     import sqlalchemy as sa
     import pandas as pd